The United States Institute of Peace to Support Public Education for Peacebuilding Grant for $2,000 – Support for Muslim Journeys Programming

 Canadian Studies Library Support Grant, Annual Matching Award, $2,000 or More

-Awarded annually since 1995 - The Portland State Library has been receiving a matching grant award, the "Canadian Studies Library Support Grant," from the Consulate General of Canada for the past several years.
-This grant award of $2,000 or more annually allows us to strengthen our Canadian Studies holdings in order to support teaching and research in Canadian Studies, including topics in social sciences and the humanities, such as business studies, economics, law, education, communications policy, environmental studies, architecture, and other related fields.
+Awarded annually 1995 – 2011 [Grant program discontinued]: The Portland State Library received a matching grant award, the “Canadian Studies Library Support Grant,” from the Consulate General of Canada for several years.
+This grant award of $2,000 or more annually allowed us to strengthen our Canadian Studies holdings in order to support teaching and research in Canadian Studies, including topics in social sciences and the humanities, such as business studies, economics, law, education, communications policy, environmental studies, architecture, and other related fields.